DePaul vs. Iowa State College Basketball Predictions & Picks - December 1

 - Computer Predicted Total: 140.8

 DePaul has compiled a 1-4-0 record against the spread this season, while Iowa State is 4-3-0.
-The Blue Demons have hit the over in two games, while Cyclones games have gone over four times.
+In terms of going over the point total, games involving the Blue Demons are 2-3-0 and the Cyclones are 4-3-0.

 Sportsbook Promo Codes